Lemminkäinen: Death of Lemminkäinen

-Lemminkäinen's mother knows his son has died when she sees a hairbrush bleeding.
-She transforms into a bird and travels over nine seas looking for his son.
-Eventually, she finds him in dismembered in water and picks up his body parts with a rake, putting him back together and resurrecting him.
+Lemminkäinen's mother knows her son has died when she sees a hairbrush bleeding.
+She transforms into a bird and travels over nine seas looking for her son.
+Eventually, she finds him dismembered in water and picks up his body parts with a rake, putting him back together and resurrecting him.
 Some versions emphasize that the river where Lemminkäinen was dismembered was the river of Tuonela.
-There are also versions where the resurrection fails, Lemminkäinen's body stating his final words typical for a shaman stuck on the other side: "My place is known, a bad place in the hard arms of death.
+There are also versions where the resurrection fails, Lemminkäinen's body stating his final words, typical for a shaman stuck on the other side: "My place is known, a bad place in the hard arms of death.
 My mother, I will no longer become a man, one already rotten cannot become a man".

 There are also versions where Lemminkäinen is killed by Väinämöinen for his evil deeds, or by a "wet-hat cowboy" who Lemminkäinen has failed to enchant.

 Matti Kuusi thought the Death of Lemminkäinen was a later remake of the Song of Lemminkäinen born in the Savonian expansion area, but Siikala pointed out that the themes of resurrection are very old motifs.

 Song of Vipunen

 In Karelia, Lemminkäinen is often called a son of Kaleva, but in Kainuu, South Karelia and White Karelia, he is called the son of Antero Vipunen.
-The runic song Song of Vipunen (Vipusen virsi) describes Väinämöinen's journey to the underworld to seek knowledge from the dead shaman Vipunen but, according to Kuusi, Lemminkäinen is the original protagonist of this story, shaman son visiting his dead shaman father in the underworld.
+The runic song Song of Vipunen (Vipusen virsi) describes Väinämöinen's journey to the underworld to seek knowledge from the dead shaman Vipunen; but, according to Kuusi, Lemminkäinen is the original protagonist of this story, shaman son visiting his dead shaman father in the underworld.
 In Kainuu, fire is also called the son of Vipunen but created by Päivätär.
 In some versions of the Song of Vipunen, the dead shaman himself is called with the name Lemminkäinen.